Unitree Robotics: Use by the military

-In July 2025, the company was one of the winners of the WIPO Global Awards in the category of information and communications technology for small and medium-sized enterprises (SMEs).
+In May 2025, the US House Select Committee on China requested the Federal Communications Commission, the US Department of Commerce, and the US Department of Defense to investigate Unitree regarding its alleged connections with the People's Liberation Army and its military–civil fusion programs.
+In June 2026, the US Department of Defense added Unitree to a list of Chinese military-linked companies.

 Security

-In April 2025, security researchers alleged that Unitree had put backdoors into their products that allowed the company to remotely access Unitree devices and even other devices on the same network.
-Unitree responded by denying that it was an intentional backdoor, and that it was a vulnerability that has since been fixed.
+In April 2025, security researchers alleged Unitree had put backdoors into their products that allowed the company to remotely access Unitree devices and even other devices on the same network.
+Unitree responded by denying that it was an intentional backdoor, and claiming it was a vulnerability that has since been fixed.

-In September 2025, security researchers published that the Unitree G1 Humanoid robot collects data and reports multi-modal sensor data without notifying the operator and could be used in an offensive cyber attack given weaknesses in its security.

-Also in September 2025, the same security researchers published a wormable vulnerability that allows an attacker in close proximity to gain full control of Unitree’s Go2 and B2 quadrupeds and G1 and H1 humanoids (over BLE).
+In September 2025, security researchers revealed the Unitree G1 Humanoid robot collects data and reports multi-modal sensor data without notifying the operator and could be used in an offensive cyber attack given weaknesses in its security.
+Also in September 2025, the same security researchers published a wormable vulnerability that allows an attacker in close proximity to gain full control of Unitree's Go2 and B2 quadrupeds and G1 and H1 humanoids (over BLE).
 Infected robots would in turn be able to compromise other robots nearby.
-As of 29 September 2025 Unitree has declined to comment.
+As of 29 September 2025, Unitree has declined to comment.